hyperStroop/hyperStroop/Architecture.markdown

 Owner: Jessica

-The game controller will handle the interactions for the current game.
+The Game Controller will handle the interactions for the current game.
 Specifically, the keyboard inputs from the user, matching them to the correct answer:
 * Keyboard inputs on ‘keydown’ → entered key add to the model
 * After a key is pressed, it will change notify the Game View to show the new question via the Game Storage Model.
+* Will also notify the Game View to change questions when a corresponding key is pressed.